-Combinations for Reference Set
+Combinations for Reference Grid

-A full cross of (1, 2, 3) x (A, B) x (I, II) x (--, -+, +-, ++) x (L, H), i.e. 96 scenarios in total (only 64 of which require OM fitting since Recruitment levels 1 and 3 differ only in projection years).
+A full cross of (1, 2, 3) x (A, B) x (--, -+, +-, ++) x (L, H), i.e., 48 scenarios in total (only 32 of which require OM fitting since Recruitment levels 1 and 3 differ only in projection years).
 Discussion will be required regarding whether, in addition to considering results for each of these scenarios individually, they should also be considered for all scenarios in combination, and if so, how the scenarios should be weighted (if at all) in such a combination.

 Table 9.2.
-The factorial design and labelling of the reference set operating models (Recruitment
+The factorial design and labelling of the Reference Grid operating models (Recruitment level 3